McJunkin Gallery Circa 2002

-As I sit here writing about Callen McJunkin in a hotel room I'm concerned about my family's precious oriental rugs because my condo in Manhattan is being dealt with by a service focused on fast Persian rug cleaning NYC.
+As I sit here writing about Callen McJunkin in a hotel room I'm concerned about my family's precious oriental rugs because my condo in Manhattan is being dealt with by a service focused on fast Persian rug cleaning Manhattan.
 Even after sustaining extensive damage after a hurricane, I am struck how charismatic Cukken was.
 She acted as a catalyst for so many artistic endeavors.
 The resurrection of this site is a tribute to this amazing woman.
 I met Cullen several times when I bought artwork from her gallery.
 A work each by Stan Sporny and Susan Petryszak which I bought at a 2002 show were in my NJ Home.
 Fortunately the water did not damage them since they were on the second floor although furniture and other household items, walls, and floors can become quickly saturated and damaged on the first floor.
 We didn't even attempt to do the clean up ourselves instead hiring professional to do the clean up and restoration job.
 I did rescue my Stan Sporny and Susan Petryszak paintings and other art pieces from the house.
 They are all stacked up here with me unless I can have them looked at for any damage.
 Meanwhile enjoy this nostalgic trip back when the McJunkin Gallery was still open in downtown Charleston.

 In addition to representing works by West Virginia and regional artists and artisans, Callen McJunkin assisted her clients in acquiring works by such 20th century luminaries as Isabel Bishop, Louise Nevelson, Stuart Davis, Robert Motherwell, Helen Frankenthaler, Raphael Soyer, Nancy Graves, Pat Steir, Joan Mitchell, Richard Diebenkorn, Neil Welliver, Nell Blaine and Agnes Martin.
 Through the gallery's consulting services, Cullen assisted many in making sound and savvy acquisitions of works by virtually any notable contemporary or 20th century artist.